 Only 20 percent down payments or less are needed.
 Interest rates are generally higher on investment properties than on single-family primary homes, but you can still get a handsome investment return with higher interest.
 No asset class or sector offers flexibility and ease of entry.

 You Don’t Have To Pay It Off

-Inflation isn’t talked about a lot in an economy of low-interest rates, but it’s a big reason why real estate can create so much wealth over time.
-Inflation generally means that the value of money goes down each year, so that the prices of services and goods goes up.
-However, while they can print more money, they can’t make any more land.
-Also, many of the expenses of property ownership are fixed, so what you pay for a mortgage now is what you’d pay in twenty or thirty years, and theoretically, inflation would mean that payment is a lot cheaper then.
+While they can print more money, they can’t make more land.
+Also, many of the expenses of property ownership are fixed, so what you pay for a mortgage now is what you’d pay in twenty or thirty years.
+Theoretically, inflation would mean that payment is a lot cheaper then.

-The possibilities of positive cash flow, when combined with appreciation can be a powerful force, but so too can using depreciation, leverage, inflation, and forced equity right, especially if you fill a property with enough tenants that you aren’t the one paying down the loan.
+When combined with appreciation, the possibility of positive cash flow can be a powerful force.
+Still, they can also use depreciation, leverage, inflation, and forced equity rights, especially if you fill a property with enough tenants that you aren’t paying down the loan.

-If you are attracted to the idea of doing all of this but don’t feel like you have enough resources to jump into the fray, look around your community for other like-minded investors.
-You might be able to pool resources together with a group in order to go into a project together.
-Once you get enough proceeds of your own, you can then go it alone to make money all by yourself.
+If you are attracted to the idea of doing all of this but don’t feel you have enough resources to jump into the fray, look around your community for other like-minded investors.
+You might be able to pool resources together with a group to go into a project together.
+Once you get enough proceeds, you can go it alone to make money all by yourself.

-Also don’t let the prospect of being a landlord scare you off either.
-You can always find a property management firm to do everything from handling tenant selection and communications to evictions, rent collection, and maintenance requests and responsibilities, meaning all that you have to do is enjoy watching the money roll in.
+Also, don’t let the prospect of being a landlord scare you off.
+You can always find a property management firm to handle tenant selection and communications to evictions, rent collection, and maintenance requests and responsibilities, meaning all you have to do is enjoy watching the money roll in.